More Than Half of American Workers Can't Sue Their Employer - Slashdot

 #MAGA

 This should not be legal.
-(Score:2, Insightful)
+(Score:3, Insightful)

 Arbitration is a scourge (Score:5, Insightful)